alecks/dotfiles/README.md

 # dotfiles

-Dotfiles for my personal Mac and my university's DICE computers.
+Dotfiles for my Mac, ThinkPad and my university's DICE computers.
 Aims to have as little config as possible to make everything as efficient as possible.

 ## Installation with stow-all